what does it mean to be saved?

 Paul then attempts to explain to these Israelites that true righteousness is "the righteousness which is of faith", (verse 6) not of the works of the law.
 Again, the remoter context of chapter nine sets this for us by declaring "…the Gentiles, which followed not after righteous, have attained to righteousness [9:30]…But Israel, which followed the law of righteousness, hath not attained to the law of righteousness" (9:31).

 His obvious concern here is not for the salvation of his Gentile readers, for they already "have attained".
 His desire and prayer is for many of his Jewish readers, for it is they who "stumbled at that stumbling stone" (9:32).
 As Esaias (Isaiah) centuries before had cried over Israel (9:27), so now Paul.
-It is their fate, the Jewish believers fate with which he is primarily concerned with here in this section of ROMANS.
+It is their faith, the Jewish believers faith with which he is primarily concerned with here in this section of ROMANS.

 "The word is nigh thee [Israel], even in thy mouth, and in thy heart" (10:8).
 Paul reaches back here to DEUTERONOMY, Israel’s book of the law, to make his argument against their ignorance.
 Paul is not trying to evangelize the Gentile nations with his talk of salvation here in ROMANS 10, rather he is bleeding his heart out for his Christian brethren, his "kinsmen according to the flesh" (9:3), "that they might be saved" from destruction (10:1), from the same fate that had befallen the cities of Sodom and Gomorrah.